• Skip to main content

 *If you don’t have nutmeg or vanilla extract you can leave them out.
 But if you have I suggest you use them.

 As the baking time changes from oven to oven, you should watch the oven carefully.
 If you remove the pan early or don’t let the loaf completely cool after it bakes, you can’t cut proper slices.
-If you over bake, the loaf will become dry.
+If you overbake, the loaf will become dry.

 My carrot loaf starts to fill the kitchen with its beautiful smell after 35-38 minutes.
 Then I continue to bake for almost 12 minutes until the toothpick comes out clean.
-I bake 2 more minutes until golden brown.
+I bake for 2 more minutes until golden brown.

 How to Store: You can keep in an airtight container up to 3 days at room temperature and up to 7 days in the fridge.
 You can freeze up to 3 months.